writethedocs/www/docs/conf/eu/2016/visiting.rst

 Where to stay
 -------------

+Our venue Auto Klub is located across the road from the main train station, at the edge of the old town district (Prague 1).
+We recommend booking accommodation in Prague 1 or Prague 2 area, on the west side of the railway station.

 We are not working with any of the hotels for attendee accommodations, but there are countless hotels and Airbnb apartments available within walking distance of the venue.
 Just head over to your favorite booking